SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 (6.34) How do I add color to "ls" or "vi"?

-For "ls" you need the GNU "fileutils" version of ls.
-Obtain the binary from http://www.sunfreeware.com/ or compile it yourself from source from http://www.gnu.org/ I only use "ls" out of all the utilities in the package and install it in /usr/local/bin/ls.
-I then use this alias: alias ls='/usr/local/bin/ls --color=auto' (remove the "=" for *csh shells).
+For Solaris 11, use GNU "ls" in /usr/gnu/bin/ls.
+For Solaris 10, you need the GNU "fileutils" version of ls.
+Obtain the binary from http://www.sunfreeware.com/ or compile it yourself from source from http://www.gnu.org/ I then use this alias: alias ls='/usr/gnu/bin/ls --color=auto' (remove the "=" for *csh shells).

-For vi, I use vim (or gvim for X Windows).
-It is also available from http://www.sunfreeware.com/ or directly from http://www.vim.org/.
+Vim For vi, I use vim (or gvim for X Windows).
+Vim is available in Solaris 11 and is installed by default in /usr/bin/vi.
+The GUI version, gvim, is not installed by default, but is included in package solaris/editor/gvim in Solaris.
+The old, non-VIM version of vi is in /usr/sunos/bin/vi.
+For Solaris 10, it is also available from http://www.sunfreeware.com/ or directly from http://www.vim.org/.
 You may need to add "syntax on" in your $HOME/.vimrc file to enable syntax coloring.

 If color output still doesn't appear, for either of these, make sure your terminal emulator supports color (e.g., dtterm, xterm, and gnome-terminal) and that your $TERM is set correctly.
 To verify you can display color, copy, paste, and execute this line in your shell prompt (you should see the letters "blue" highlighted in blue):